sosise/sosise-docs/documentation/mailer.md

 });
 ```

-> Please refer to [Attachments](https://nodemailer.com/message/attachments/) documentation to see all possible options how to attach files
+> For more information about attaching files, please refer to the [Attachments](https://nodemailer.com/message/attachments/) documentation.

-## Send fake emails
+## Send Fake Emails

-Since `Sosise` uses `Nodemailer` there is a possibility to send fake emails, which can be used for development.
-Just set `dryrun` option in `src/config/mailer.ts` to `true`.
+Sosise, using Nodemailer, provides an option to send fake emails, which is useful during development and testing.
+To enable this feature, set the `dryrun` option in `src/config/mailer.ts` to `true`.

-When you have activated this option, all additional information will be logged to terminal.
+When this option is active, emails won't actually be sent, but instead, additional information will be logged to the terminal.

+Example log output for a fake email:

 ```bash
 2021-07-27 13:25:39 INFO  Mailer dryrun mode is active...
 No emails would be sent